Do Fuel Cards Save You Money?

 5 Ways Fleet Cards Can Save You Money

 How do fuel cards work to save you money?
 There are five major ways that a fleet card can save you and your trucking company money.
 But, not all fuel cards are created equal—to find the best business fuel card, look for the gas card with the most cost-saving potential before signing on the dotted line.

 #1 Discounted Fuel

-The primary fleet card benefit—arguably—is to provide professional fleet companies with discounted fuel rates.
-Fuel card providers typically offer a fuel discount upwards of five cents per gallon off of retail fuel prices.
+The primary fleet card benefit—arguably—is to provide professional fleet companies with discounted fuel rates 1.
+Fuel discount card providers typically offer a fuel discount upwards of five cents per gallon off of retail fuel prices 2.

 However, it’s important to beware of misleading discount offers, which are easily offset by some fleet cards’ additional fees and fine print, like:

 - Operational fees – Administrative charges like monthly fees, ACH fees, per-transaction fees, replacement gas card fees, and charges to add new cards and users.